carbon-language/carbon-lang/libcxx/docs/BuildingLibcxx.rst

   with other libc++ versions.

   .. warning::
-    When providing a custom namespace, it's the users responsibility to ensure the name won't cause conflicts with other names defined by libc++, both now and in the future.
-In particular, inline namespaces of the form ``__[0-9]+`` are strictly reserved by libc++ and may not be used by users.
+    When providing a custom namespace, it's the user's responsibility to ensure the name won't cause conflicts with other names defined by libc++, both now and in the future.
+In particular, inline namespaces of the form ``__[0-9]+`` could cause conflicts with future versions of the library, and so should be avoided.
-    Doing otherwise could cause conflicts and hinder libc++ ABI evolution.

 .. option:: LIBCXX_ABI_DEFINES:STRING